-Equiton Residential Income Fund Trust (the "Issuer") is an unincorporated open-ended investment trust created by a second amended and restated declaration of trust made as of April 27, 2017, with effect as of March 1, 2016, as further amended effective June 15, 2017 (the "Declaration of Trust") and governed by the laws of the Province of Ontario and the federal laws of Canada applicable therein.
+Equiton Residential Income Fund Trust (the "Issuer") is an unincorporated open-ended investment trust created by a third amended and restated declaration of trust made as of February 28, 2019, with effect as of March 1, 2016, as amended (the "Declaration of Trust") and subject to ratification at a meeting of Trust Unitholders expected to be held in April, 2019 and governed by the laws of the Province of Ontario and the federal laws of Canada applicable therein.
 The trustees of the Issuer ("Trustees") are responsible for the general control and direction of the Issuer.
 The Issuer was established with the objective of investing directly in the business of the Partnership through its acquisition of Class A LP Units.
 The day-to-day management of the Partnership is carried out by an asset manager engaged by the Partnership.
 A property manager manages the properties of the Partnership (the "Properties").